yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/widget.md

 Options | Explanation| Note
 --      | --         | --
-Top     | Upper border alignment | After the selection, an input field will appear to set the distance between the upper border of the current node and the upper border of the parent object.
+Top     | Upper border alignment | After selecting, an input field will appear to set the distance between the upper border of the current node and the upper border of the parent object.
-Bottom  | Lower border alignment | After the selection, an input field will appear to set the distance between the lower border of the current node and the lower border of the parent object.
+Bottom  | Lower border alignment | After selecting, an input field will appear to set the distance between the lower border of the current node and the lower border of the parent object.
-Left    | Left border alignment  | After the selection, an input field will appear to set the distance between the left border of the current node and the left border of the parent object.
+Left    | Left border alignment  | After selecting, an input field will appear to set the distance between the left border of the current node and the left border of the parent object.
-Right   | Right border alignment | After the selection, an input field will appear to set the distance between the right border of the current node and the right border of the parent object.
+Right   | Right border alignment | After selecting, an input field will appear to set the distance between the right border of the current node and the right border of the parent object.
 HorizontalCenter   | Horizontal center alignment |
 VerticalCenter     | Vertical center alignment   |

 ## Border alignment

-We can place a Widget below Canvas, and do the following tests:
+We can place a Widget below Canvas, and perform the following tests:

 #### Left alignment, left border distance 100 px：